Heritage Building Pathology | Professional Intensive Program

 Start your journey today on a brand new career in Building Pathology

-Join us for an introduction Zoom webinar with Dr. Christopher Cooper.
-Please fill out the form below to reserve your place.
+Request your Zoom interview with Dr. Christopher Cooper.
+Please fill out the form below.

-There will only be 8-10 placements available for the Spring 2022 sessions
+There will only be 8-10 placements available for the Fall 2022 sessions

 You will be sent a interview request once we evaluate your email submission.
 You will receive Zoom credentials for a one-on-one interview with Dr. Christopher Cooper.